-Red dot scopes are not magnified at all, and instead, they offer you a wider field of vision.
+Red dot (or holographic) scopes are not normally magnified at all, and instead, they offer you a wider field of vision.
 Magnification can limit your peripheral view.
 With red dot scopes, you can keep both eyes open, see your target, and all of your target’s surroundings.
 This is great if your target is on the run.

 For example, you may be targeting a whitetail deer who is running toward a large patch of trees.
 With the red dot scope, it would be easier to see that and it would allow you to hold off your shot until the deer passes by the patch of trees.

 With a magnified scope, your peripheral may be limited, and you may not see the patch of trees that deer is about to run through, you take your shot, only to have it strike one of the trees.

 Red dot scopes are also great for early morning and dusk hunts as well as in rainy or snowy weather.
 The red dots are usually illuminated allowing you to see them in low light, however, some hunters complain that they are difficult to see if there is a lot of sunlight, or during midday.